-opera tions are performed by subcontractor or partner.

-Yes

-No

-Does your organization provide any administrative services that are not med within the United States?
+6.1.4 Does your organization provide any administrative services that are not performed within the United States?
 If yes, describe.

-Yes

-No
+□ No

 6.1.5 Applicant must include an organizational chart of key personnel who will be assigned to Covered California.
 Provide details of the Key Personnel and representatives of the Account Management Team who will be assigned to Covered California.